OpenSMTPD/OpenSMTPD/README.md

 [smtpd](http://www.openbsd.org/cgi-bin/cvsweb/src/usr.sbin/smtpd/) also known as OpenSMTPD is a [smtp server implementation for OpenBSD](http://http://opensmtpd.org/smtpd.8.html).
-It is still a work in progress which still lacks many features.

-Then, on top of that, all OpenSMTPD's features are not ported yet.
-For instance, authentification still doesn't work.

-People interested about portable OpenSMTPD, or about OpenSMTPD in general, are encouraged to join the IRC channel #opensmtpd @ FreeNode.net.
+People interested about [portable OpenSMTPD](http://www.opensmtpd.org/portable.html), or about [OpenSMTPD](http://www.opensmtpd.org/) in general, are encouraged to join the IRC channel:
+#opensmtpd @ FreeNode.net.

 How to use Portable OpenSMTPD